The Ramparts of Ice: Manga

-Kōcha Agasawa started The Ramparts of Ice as a self-published webtoon for about two years before starting a serialization through Line's Line Manga digital service from January 10, 2020, to April 28, 2022.
-Shueisha published the manga in print, with fourteen tankōbon volumes being released from July 4, 2023, to February 4, 2025.
+Written and illustrated by Kōcha Agasawa, The Ramparts of Ice began publication as a self-published webtoon under the Line Manga Indies section for about two years, before the author was contacted by the Margaret editorial department, who facilitated its official serialization through Line's Line Manga digital service, being published from January 10, 2020, to April 28, 2022.
+Shueisha published the manga in print, under its Jump Comics imprint, with 14 tankōbon volumes released from July 4, 2023, to February 4, 2025.